TITLE 68: PROFESSIONS AND OCCUPATIONS

 B) Degree "core" or general education credits such as English, literature, history, math, music and physical education may not be used.

 4) Presenter/lecturer presentations made to other health professionals on topics related to the certification area may be used for CE credit.
 Each different individual, non-repetitive 60-minute lecture may be used for 5 CE hours.
-Full-time educators may not use presentations/lectures that are part of their job expectations, but may use guest lectures and other presentations made outside the duties of their job.
+Full-time educators may not use presentations/lectures that are part of their job expectations- but may use guest lectures and other presentations made outside the duties of their job.

 5) CE hours may be earned for authoring papers, publications, articles, dissertations, book chapters or research projects.
 These must be applicable to the practice area.
 The research project must be completed during the prerenewal period.
 Authoring a paper or publishing articles may be used for 10 CE hours.
 Authoring a book chapter, dissertation or research project may be used for 20 CE hours.
 APRNs may obtain a maximum of 30 CE hours earned under this subsection (b)(5).

-7) CE Options for APNs
+7) CE Options for APRNs

 c) Approved CE Sponsors and Programs